-Paulita Maxwell Jaramillo didn’t care whether Billy’s iconic photo was an original tintype, an engraving from a tintype, a CDV copy, or a copy of a copy of a copy.
+Paulita Maxwell Jaramillo didn’t live to see Burns’s Billy frontispiece, which was just as well.
+She didn’t care whether Billy’s iconic photo was an original tintype, an engraving from a tintype, a CDV copy, or a copy of a copy of a copy.
 She was of a mind with the Las Vegas press: the portrait was awful.

 “I never liked the picture,” she told Walter Noble Burns.
 “I don’t think it does Billy justice.
 It makes him look rough and uncouth.
 The expression of his face was really boyish and very pleasant.
 He may have worn such clothes out on the range, but in Fort Sumner he was careful of his personal appearance and dressed neatly and in good taste.”